GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-vpn/README.md

 - Shared VPC in both hub and spokes splits management of network resources in specific (host) projects, while still allowing them to be consumed from workload (service) projects
 - the design also lends itself to easy DNS centralization, both from on-prem to cloud and from cloud to on-prem

-Connectivity between hub and spokes is established here via [VPN HA](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) tunnels, which offer easy interoperability with some key GCP features (GKE, services leveraging Service Networking like Cloud SQL, etc.), allowing clear partitioning of quota and limits between environments, and fine-grained control of routing.
+Connectivity between hub and spokes is established here via [HA VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) tunnels, which offer easy interoperability with some key GCP features (GKE, services leveraging Service Networking like Cloud SQL, etc.), allowing clear partitioning of quota and limits between environments, and fine-grained control of routing.
 Different ways of implementing connectivity, and their respective pros and cons, are discussed below.

 The following diagram illustrates the high-level design, and should be used as a reference for the following sections.
 The final number of subnets, and their IP addressing design will of course depend on customer-specific requirements, and can be easily changed via variables or external data files without having to edit the actual code.